CSnowden1/CSnowden1/README.md

   <h3 style="color: #ab47bc;">Frontend Development & Ecommerce</h3>
   <p style="font-size: 18px;">
-    I've been in frontend development for just over two years now, and I've learned a lot from resources like FreeCodeCamp and freelance projects on platforms like Fiverr and Upwork.
-One of my favorite things to do is build ecommerce stores &#x1F4B3;, from designing the user interface to running ads and hiring people for branding.
-It can be a bit expensive, but once everything is up and running, it's a great way to make some side money.
-Currently, I'm working on building an online mall of dropshipping stores, and it's been a really fun experience so far.
+    I've been in frontend development for just over two years now, and I've learned a lot from resources like FreeCodeCamp and working on freelance projects on platforms like Fiverr and Upwork.
+One of my favorite things to do is build ecommerce stores &#x1F4B3;, from designing the user interface to coding the backend.
   </p>

   <h3 style="color: #7cb342;">Micro SaaS & Continuous Improvement</h3>